Britain moves closer to COVID-19 vaccine trials that infect volunteers

 LONDON (Reuters) - “Human challenge” trials of potential COVID-19 vaccines, where volunteers are deliberately infected with the disease, could become a reality after a British biotech firm said it was in advanced talks with the government to create and provide strains of the virus.

-Preliminary work for the trials, which aim to speed up the process of determining the efficacy of a vaccine candidate, is being carried out by hVIVO, a unit of pharmaceutical services company Open Orphan ORPH.L, hVIVO said on Friday.
+Preliminary work for the trials, which aim to speed up the process of determining the efficacy of a vaccine candidate, is being carried out by hVIVO, a unit of pharmaceutical services group Open Orphan ORPH.L, the company said.

+“We are in discussions with numerous parties including the UK government around a COVID-19 challenge study, and once any of those contracts are signed we will make an announcement,” said Open Orphan’s executive chairman, Cathal Friel.

 If agreed, this would involve creating a human challenge study model that could be used should such trials gain ethical and safety approval from regulators.